Electa-Git/Z-tool/Examples/README.md

 ![block_location](../Doc/P2P_blocks.png)

 Then, the system topology information needs to be provided so as to scan the system as efficiently as possible, and later study its stability.
 This is done via the network undirected graph, i.e. adjacent matrix but diagonals are 1 when there is no other scan block from that node to ground.
 Furthermore, each node/block X has two points of connection labed as X-1 and X-2, where the number corresponds to that of the PSCAD block.
 In other words, the topology is specified via a matrix with 1s and 0s, where 1s indicate interconnection between the different blocks at their corresponding side, which can be 1 or 2.
 See the example below for the previous point-to-point HVDC link.
-This table can be pasted into a .txt file as input for.
+This table can just pasted into a .txt file which path is an input to the ([frequency_sweep](Source/frequency_sweep.py)) and stability analysis function ([stability_analysis](Source/tools/stability.py)).

 ![topology](../Doc/topology.png)